Phonons scattering off discrete asymmetric solitons in the absence of a Peierls-Nabarro potential: The model

 The first two terms are associated with $\phi^{\prime2}$ and the field potential $V(\phi)$, respectively.
 A BPS constructions entails that, when summing over $n$ the contribution from last term only contains the field at the boundaries, {\it i.e.\@} $\phi_{-N}$ and $\phi_N$.
 However, the explicit calculation yields

-Obviously the last sum cannot be reduced to boundary contributions.
+Obviously, the last sum cannot be reduced to boundary contributions.
 Therefore, we also consider a second, alternative discretization prescription,

-which by a similar calculation turns the analog of the last term in Eq.~(\ref{eq:DBPS1}) indeed into a boundary expression as required for the BPS construction.\footnote{For $V(\phi)=(1-\phi^2)^2$ the discretization analog to Eq.~(\ref{eq:discrete1}), {\it i.e.} $(1-\phi^2)\,\to\,1-\frac{\phi^2_{n-1}+\phi_{n-1}\phi_n+\phi^2_n}{3}$ is BPS consistent.} This discretization yields the cubic equation
+which by a similar calculation turns the analog of the last term in Eq.~(\ref{eq:DBPS1}) indeed into a boundary expression as required for the BPS construction.\footnote{For the field potential $(1-\phi^2)^2$ the discretization analog to Eq.~(\ref{eq:discrete1}), {\it i.e.} $(1-\phi^2)\,\to\,1-\frac{\phi^2_{n-1}+\phi_{n-1}\phi_n+\phi^2_n}{3}$ is BPS consistent.} This discretization yields the cubic equation

-To explore the interaction of that kink with a wave-packet (or a dislocation) we require the full equations of motion for the discretized version of the model.
+To explore the interaction of that kink with a wave-packet (or a dislocation), we require the full equations of motion for the discretized version of the model.
 We apply the variation principle $\phi_n\,\to\,\phi_n+\delta_n$ with $\delta_1=\delta_N=0$ to the potential part of the Hamiltonian